sourcenetwork/defradb/tests/gen/README.md

 nameWithPrefix := func(i int, next func() any) any {
   return "user_" + next().(string)
 }
-docs, _ := AutoGenerateFromSchema(schema, WithTypeDemand("User", 10), WithFieldGenerator("User", "name", nameWithPrefix))
+docs, _ := AutoGenerateFromSDL(schema, WithTypeDemand("User", 10), WithFieldGenerator("User", "name", nameWithPrefix))
 ```

 ## Conclusion

-`AutoGenerateFromSchema` is a powerful tool for generating structured, relational data on the fly.
+`AutoGenerateFromSDL` is a powerful tool for generating structured, relational data on the fly.
 Its flexibility in configuration and intelligent demand calculation makes it ideal for testing complex data models and scenarios.

 # Generation of Predefined Documents

-`GeneratePredefinedFromSchema` can be used to generate predefined documents.
+`GeneratePredefinedFromSDL` can be used to generate predefined documents.

 It accepts the predefined list of documents `DocList` that in turn might include nested documents.